fish-shell/fish-shell/doc_src/language.rst

 For a list of all builtins, use ``builtin -n``.

-For a list of all builtins, functions and commands shipped with fish, see the :ref:`list of commands <Commands>`.
+For a list of all builtins, functions and commands shipped with ghoti, see the :ref:`list of commands <Commands>`.
 The documentation is also available by using the ``--help`` switch.

 .. _command-lookup:

 Command lookup
 --------------

-When fish is told to run something, it goes through multiple steps to find it.
+When ghoti is told to run something, it goes through multiple steps to find it.

-If it contains a ``/``, fish tries to execute the given file, from the current directory on.
+If it contains a ``/``, ghoti tries to execute the given file, from the current directory on.

-If it doesn't contain a ``/``, it could be a function, builtin, or external command, and so fish goes through the full lookup.
+If it doesn't contain a ``/``, it could be a function, builtin, or external command, and so ghoti goes through the full lookup.

 In order:

 1. It tries to resolve it as a :ref:`function <syntax-function>`.

    - If the function is already known, it uses that
-   - If there is a file of the name with a ".fish" suffix in :envvar:`fish_function_path`, it :ref:`loads that <syntax-function-autoloading>`.
+   - If there is a file of the name with a ".ghoti" suffix in :envvar:`ghoti_function_path`, it :ref:`loads that <syntax-function-autoloading>`.
 (If there is more than one file only the first is used)
    - If the function is now defined it uses that

 2. It tries to resolve it as a :ref:`builtin <builtin-overview>`.